 Due to the one-time transition tax on the deemed repatriation of undistributed foreign subsidiary earnings and profits in 2017, as a result of the 2017 Tax Act, the majority of previously unremitted earnings have been subjected to U.S. federal income tax.
-To the extent future distributions from these subsidiaries will be taxable, a deferred tax liability has been accrued which was not material as of December 31, 2022.
-As of December 31, 2022, \$445 million of our cumulative undistributed foreign earnings were no longer considered to be indefinitely reinvested.
+To the extent future distributions from these subsidiaries will be taxable, a deferred income tax liability has been accrued on our consolidated balance sheet, which was not material as of December 31, 2023.
+As of December 31, 2023, \$483 million of our cumulative undistributed foreign earnings were no longer considered to be indefinitely reinvested.

-Refer to "Note 11: Income Taxes" in the notes to our consolidated financial statements in Item 8 of this Annual Report on Form 10-K for further information on potential tax contingencies, including current audits by the IRS and various other domestic and foreign tax authorities, and other income tax and non-income tax matters.
+Refer to "Note 10: Income Taxes" in the notes to our consolidated financial statements in Item 8 of this Annual Report on Form 10-K for further information on potential tax contingencies, including current audits by the IRS and various other domestic and foreign tax authorities, and other income tax and non-income tax matters.